Oct 6, 1940 -- May 22, 2006

 Carolyn gave very generously of her time, talent and personal resources to anyone who had a need or interest in doing something at which she was already accomplished.
 Carolyn set the standard for a well functioning camera club and how to be a friendly, helpful and participating club member.

 When she passed away in May 2006, Carolyn left a monetary gift to the club.
-The board decided to create an annual award in her honor, the Carolyn Ramsay Photographer of the Year Award.
+The board decided to create an annual award in her honor, the Carolyn Ramsay Award.

 To view just four of her images as a slide show, click here.

 The Carolyn Ramsay Award

 To be considered for this award, a club member must:

 - Demonstrate photographic skills by scoring amongst the highest point levels of the year in our competitions.